 Bill Schmidt began his direction of the scouting department on Oct.
 1, 1999.
 He was named vice president of scouting on Jan.
 2, 2007.

-Schmidt, 57, joined the Rockies from the Cleveland Indians, where he served four seasons (1995-1999) as a national crosschecker.
+Schmidt, 59, joined the Rockies from the Cleveland Indians, where he served four seasons (1995-1999) as a national crosschecker.
 Before that, Schmidt supervised the Southern California, Arizona and Nevada regions for the New York Yankees (1988-95).
-He worked for the Major League Baseball Scouting Bureau from 1987-88 and he launched his scouting career with the Cincinnati Reds (1982-84).
+He worked for the Major League Baseball Scouting Bureau from 1987-88 after launching his scouting career with the Cincinnati Reds (1982-84).
 All told, Schmidt has over 30 years of scouting experience.
 His first job out of college was as head baseball coach at his alma mater, Magnolia High School, in Anaheim, Calif.
-He also assisted at Santa Ana Junior College (1982-84) and Arizona State (1985).
-Professionally, he coached in the Pioneer League for the Reds (1984) and Brewers (1986) before his three seasons coaching the Yankees' New York-Penn League club (1991-93).
+He also assisted at Santa Ana Junior College (1982-84) and Arizona State University (1985).
+Professionally, he coached in the Pioneer League for the Reds (1984) and Brewers (1986), before his three seasons coaching the Yankees' New York-Penn League club (1991-93).

-Schmidt has a master's degree from Azusa Pacific and a bachelor's from Cal State-Long Beach.
-Born Aug.
-22, 1959, Bill and his wife, Linda, have two sons, Andrew and Matthew.
+Schmidt has a master's degree from Azusa Pacific and a bachelor's degree from Cal.
+State, Long Beach.
+Bill and his wife Linda have two sons, Andrew and Matthew.